HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 ## Abstract

 The Abstraction Primitive Hypothesis (APH) proposes that abstraction is the fundamental operation underlying intelligence.
 A natural objection arises: how does abstraction differ from compression, rate-distortion optimization, or representation learning—frameworks with established mathematical foundations?
 This paper addresses this challenge directly.
 We argue that the distinguishing feature of abstraction is **compositionality**: abstractions can be combined to form new abstractions, reused across contexts, and organized hierarchically in ways that pure compression frameworks do not naturally capture.
 This compositional property transforms abstraction from a static optimization problem into a generative, self-augmenting system.
 We review empirical evidence from cognitive science demonstrating compositional structure in human cognition, computational evidence from program synthesis and library learning systems, and theoretical work formalizing compositionality.
 We propose that the self-referential dynamics described in prior APH papers (dA/dt ∝ A) emerge specifically *because* abstraction is compositional—each abstraction expands the space of possible future abstractions.
-We develop metrics for measuring compositionality as a graded property, identify architectural conditions under which compression yields compositional structure, and generate predictions distinguishing compositional abstraction from non-compositional compression, with implications for understanding human cognition, evaluating artificial intelligence systems, and formalizing intelligence itself.
+We develop metrics for measuring compositionality as a graded property, identify architectural conditions under which compression yields compositional structure, and generate predictions distinguishing compositional abstraction from non-compositional compression. **Systematic experimental testing (Danan, 2025b) confirms these predictions: compositional generalization requires end-to-end compositional structure at input, representation, AND output (interaction effect = 0.720, Cohen's d = 11.95), with quantified boundary conditions (compression ratio >5×, asymmetry ratio <2.5).
+These findings transform theoretical speculation into empirically grounded principle,** with implications for understanding human cognition, evaluating artificial intelligence systems, and formalizing intelligence itself.

 -----